fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/user/register.md

 <br/>

 ## Feature Description
-Android SDK provides features to register and integrate user into GCCS system by using the basic information of user.
+Android SDK provides features to register and integrate user into GCCS system by using the basic information.

 ## User Information Uniqueness Check
 Previous to GCCS registration, each user must have unique and original information and does not contain duplicate value.